chandan-ksolves/Apps-Installer-IT/README.md

 ## 📥 Installation
 1. Download the latest release from the [Releases](https://github.com/chandan-ksolves/Apps-Installer-IT/releases) page.
-2. Extract the downloaded files.
+2. Install it with the required configuration.
-3. Run the installer script or setup files.
+3. Run it with MDM as per your need.

 ## 📜 Included Applications
 - CrowdStrike